Using Hive to Load HDFS Data and Analyze Book Scores

 Hive is able to:

-• Support flexible data storage formats, including JavaScript object notation (JSON), comma separated values (CSV), TextFile, RCFile, SequenceFile, and Optimized Row Columnar (ORC).
+- Support flexible data storage formats, including JavaScript object notation (JSON), comma separated values (CSV), TextFile, RCFile, SequenceFile, and ORC.

-In this practice, user comments from the background of a book website are used as the raw data.
-After the data is imported to a Hive table, you can run SQL commands to query the most popular best-selling books.
+In this practice, we use user comments from a book website as raw data.
+The data is then imported into a Hive table, where you can run SQL queries to find popular books.

 Creating an MRS Offline Query Cluster